Continuous Delivery with GitLab CI and Ansible (part 2)

 The first part is rather simple: This playbook defines tasks for all

-hosts belonging to the group web
+hosts belonging to the group web and yes, Ansible should gain root

-rights on the target machine(s), that is why we set become: true
+rights on the target machine(s), that is why we set become: true.

 The rest of it defines tasks Ansible should execute for us.
 At first, we